|Elliott Sound Products||Valves (Vacuum Tubes) - Myths|

 Output valves do need to be matched, and this usually requires that you have many more to hand than you'll actually use.
 Even if matched sets were purchased (see matching, above), you will still need to verify that they really are matched, and you'll regularly find that supposedly matched valves are quite different.
 The first process is to match the valves for quiescent (bias) current, and this usually requires that one valve is deemed the 'reference', and others are graded against it.
 Many insertions and removals later, you find a few valves that allow you to select pairs with bias currents that are within 5% (or better) of each other.
 Whether you continue the process to the next stage or not depends on the application.

 The next stage is to run the previously matched pairs to verify that they have similar gain (gm, or mutual conductance).
 Before doing so, you must verify that the grid drive signal is identical for each output valve.
 Some hi-fi amps provide a means for adjusting this, but it's rare in a guitar amp.
 If the voltages are different, you need to make whatever changes are needed to ensure that they are not only equal voltages, but have the same waveshape.
 This typically requires the use of a low distortion audio signal generator set for a frequency of around 400Hz, and a dual trace oscilloscope with the ability to add/subtract one waveform from another.
 It's nice to have 100:1 probes because of the high voltages, but 10:1 probes will usually be sufficient.
 If the waveforms are identical but inverted, the sum of the two gives a flat line - zero output.
 Once the grid drive voltages are correct, you can move on.
+Note that if you can't match the output valves perfectly it may be necessary to offset the phase splitter outputs to compensate, but in general it's unwise to do so.

 Matching at different power levels is difficult to do in a push-pull power amplifier, because it's very hard to see the possible waveform differences caused by a mismatch.
 The 10 ohm cathode resistors come to your aid again.
 You can then drive the amplifier to half and full power (using the same oscillator as before), and verify that the voltage measured across the resistors is the same for each valve.
 If it's not, the valves aren't matched for gm, so you can now go through the remove/insert (repeat as needed) process again, until you find a pair of valves that is matched for both bias current and equal current at different power levels.
 Finally, verify that the amplifier clips symmetrically with the nominal (resistive) load attached.
 If it doesn't, that means that either rP (internal plate resistance) is different, which affects the maximum current that each valve can draw, or the valves have screen grids that may not be in perfect alignment, so the valve simply cannot turn on as hard as another.
 Well made valves will generally be close enough for all but the most critical applications, but the test is easy to do and may improve your level of confidence.
 You'll also get to see the process in action.